Franklin-Graham/Magento-Guide/Store level Config/Frank.md

-pull this to master branch
+Move it to master branch